Skip to main content

 Unaided Work:

-In the first semester, students learn and practice yoga postures at home.
-The demonstration of the learned yoga postures is part of the first semester test. • Getting acquainted with the topics offered during the study course, independent work is carried out in the analysis of scientific research on the topics covered during the study course.
-Scientific research is included in the essay, which forms part of the final score. • During the study course, the student gradually prepares a personalized program of yoga exercises, taking into account the physical characteristics of the client.
-The yoga program forms part of the final score. • During the second semester, students do relaxation/meditation exercises at home and fill out a diary.
-The presentation of the diary forms part of the final score.
+• In the first semester, students learn and practice yoga postures at home.
+The demonstration of the learned yoga postures is part of the first semester exam. • During the study course, the student gradually prepares a personalized program of yoga exercises, taking into account the physical characteristics of the client.
+The yoga program forms part of the final score.

 Assessment Criteria:

-At the end of the first semester there is a practical test in which the student must demonstrate three different randomly selected yoga postures.
-Passed if can demonstrate at least two correct yoga postures.
-The test forms part of the overall cumulative score (10%). • At the end of the second semester there is a theoretical test on the topics covered during the lectures and classes of both semesters.
+• At the end of the first semester there is a practical test in which the student must demonstrate a randomly selected yoga posture.
+The test forms part of the overall cumulative score (30%). • At the end of the second semester there is a theoretical test on the topics covered during the lectures and classes of both semesters.
 The test forms part of the cumulative score (40%). • At the end of the second semester, the student must prepare a personalized 15-minute yoga exercise program.
-The personalized program forms part of the cumulative rating (20%). • During the second semester, students are encouraged to introduce a diary of relaxation/meditation exercises.
-The diary forms part of the total cumulative rating (10%). • At the end of the second semester, students write an essay including both their personal experience and perspective on the topics covered during the course, as well as a description of a specific aspect, including at least three references to scientific literature sources, which contributes to the final asessment score (20%).
+The personalized program forms part of the cumulative rating (30%).

 Final Examination (Full-Time):Exam